How to List on the MLS Without a Realtor

 You technically don’t need the MLS to sell your home (although it'll really help you).

-Online platforms like Zillow, Craigslist, Facebook Marketplace, and other FSBO-specific websites can increase your visibility while maintaining complete control over the selling process.
+Online platforms like Zillow, Craigslist, Facebook Marketplace, and other FSBO websites can increase your visibility while maintaining complete control over the selling process.
 You can also improve your local presence through traditional methods like yard signs, community bulletin boards, local newspapers, and word of mouth.

 But there’s a big downside to selling FSBO without leveraging the MLS.
 You miss out on marketing your home to thousands of potential buying agents who use the MLS as their primary source for leads, leading to less competitive offers and a potentially longer selling period.